Jubatian/rrpge-spec/specs/boot.rst

 ------------------------------------------------------------------------------

-Audio related data
+Audio buffers
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Data memory page 0 is used primarily for audio.
-It has two major areas
-initialized:

-- 0x000 - 0x7FF: Filled with 0x8080, producing silence if played.
-- 0x800 - 0xDFF: Populated according to the specification in "data.rst".
-- 0xE00 - 0xFFF: 0
+The audio output buffers are set up for mono output (left and right pointed at the same location), at 0xFF800 in the Peripheral RAM, 1024 cells in size (4096 samples).
+It is filled with 0x8080, producing silence.

-The Audio output DMA is prepared for mono 48KHz output, with the 0x000 - 0x7FF area used for DMA buffer (for both channels).
+The Audio output DMA is prepared for 48KHz output.

 Mixer peripheral